skip navigation

 AND – CONJUNCTION / COORDINATOR

 And, and also, and as well as join two sentence elements, such as two nouns, two verbs, two adjectives, two phrases or two clauses (two same word forms).
-When and connects two sentence elements, NO COMMA is used.
+When and connects two sentence elements, no comma is used.
 When three or more elements are joined, a comma is used.
-(See Comma–series.)

 Anne is an actress.
-Normally, she acts and sings. (verbs)
+She acts and sings. (verbs)

 Anne loves dance and also music (nouns)